 Our Chambers advocates provide high-quality representation for clients with a grant of legal assistance in criminal law, civil law, child protection and family law.
 They appear in all Victorian courts and tribunals, the Federal Court, the Family Court and the High Court of Australia.
 Chambers advocates are experienced in assisting clients with complex needs.

-Chambers advocates can be briefed to appear for clients by Victoria Legal Aid (VLA) lawyers and private practitioners on our panels.
+Chambers advocates can be briefed to appear for clients by Victoria Legal Aid lawyers and private practitioners on our panels.

 To engage the services of our advocates or to get further information, please contact Victoria Legal Aid Chambers on: